A Practical Look at JavaScript Garbage Collection

-A walkthrough of how V8 manages memory — generational GC, scavenging, mark-sweep, and what it means for our code.
+How V8 manages memory: generational GC, scavenging, mark-sweep, and what it means for the code you write.

 #JavaScript#Node.js